Overview

 Aorta

-The aorta begins at the base of the heart and typically branches to form the coronary arteries just distal to the aortic valve.
-In patients with cardiac malformations, the aorta almost always can be identified by tracing it back from the brachiocephalic arteries, which only very rarely originate from the pulmonary artery.
+In patients with cardiac malformations, the aorta can almost always be identified by tracing it back from the brachiocephalic arteries, which only very rarely originate from the pulmonary artery.

 Pulmonary artery

-The main pulmonary artery branches into the pulmonary arterial system.
-In patients with aberrant cardiac anatomy with a patent ductus arteriosus, accurate identification of the pulmonary artery can be difficult using angiography, because the pulmonary artery becomes opaque during aortic injection.
-To differentiate the pulmonary artery from the aortic valve, remember that the pulmonary artery almost never gives off brachiocephalic branches.
+In patients having aberrant cardiac anatomy with patent ductus arteriosus (PDA), accurate identification of the pulmonary artery can be difficult using angiography because the pulmonary artery becomes opaque during aortic injection.
+To differentiate the pulmonary artery from the aortic valve, it is essential to remember that the pulmonary artery almost never gives off brachiocephalic branches.

 Ventricular septum